 The cookie itself is heavenly.
 That crunchy exterior and that soft interior are so amazing.
 Then that sweet almond flavor comes bursting in.
 Man, it is paradise in a cookie!

 Line two baking sheets with parchment paper and set aside.

-Fold in the dry ingredient mixture into the egg white mixture until they are combined and a dough starts to form.
+Fold the dry ingredients into the egg white mixture until they are combined, and a dough starts to form.

 Place the powdered sugar in a small bowl.
-Using a small cookie scoop make 1-inch balls of dough.
-Then roll the dough ball in the powdered sugar just to coat.
+Using a small cookie scoop, make 1-inch balls of dough.
+Then roll the dough ball in the powdered sugar just to coat it.

-Place on the baking sheet about an inch and a half apart.
+Place on the prepared baking sheets about an inch and a half apart.

 Bake for about 25 minutes or until the bottoms are lightly golden and the tops of the cookies start to crack.

-Pull a shot of espresso and enjoy these absolutely divine crispy yet chewy Amaretti cookies.
+Pull an espresso shot and enjoy these divine crispy yet chewy Amaretti cookies.

 Amaretti Cookies Recipe